Kasekopf/loopstar/README.md

 - Consider the `stomach`, `liver`, and `spleen` arguments.
 The default values are designed for maximally green players.
 If you are missing items, you will probably want to increase these.
 If you run out of adventures during the run, you can increases these arguments and rerun.
 - If you are running something like [philter](https://github.com/Loathing-Associates-Scripting-Society/philter) or [keeping tabs](https://github.com/loathers/keeping-tabs), it may be worth checking that you are not autoselling anything that the script needs (or it will rebuy it every run).
 See [this file](src/paths/casual/acquire.ts) for a list.

-## Requirements for Shrunken Adventurer
+## Instructions for Shrunken Adventurer

 - Run `loopstar sim path=smol` to see requirements.
 Note that the required items listed are enough that the script will not crash, but _not_ necessarily enough to finish the run in one day.
 As a baseline, 2021-2023 standard set and all skill perms is certainly enough to finish in one day.
 - **You must have a Pizza of Legend (or one of the other 2 legend foods) saved in Hagnk's Storage.** You will not be able to cook this item after ascending.